Rappetor/Sovol-SV08-Mainline/README.md

 ## WORK IN PROGRESS
+> [!INFO]
-This is a work in progress, still some work needs to be done.
-You are the guinea pig ;) Found something that doesn't work (properly), please share and contribute!
+> This is a work in progress, still some work needs to be done.
+You are the guinea pig ;) <br> Found something that doesn't work (properly), please share and contribute!

 # INDEX